 Asthma is exacerbated by the changes in allergenicity and by exposure to polluted air that is caused due to the changes in temperature, humidity, and wind.
 In people with asthma, humidity and extreme changes in the temperatures starts to irritate the airways.
 This will provoke inflammation in the airways.
 As the people with asthma already have inflamed airways, the more is the effect of climatic changes on them.

 Chronic obstructive pulmonary disease (COPD):

-Changes in the air quality will affect the COPD patients more than the general population because of the increases in the sensitivity to the climatic changes.
+Changes in the air quality will affect COPD patients more than the general population because of the increase in the sensitivity to climatic changes.
 The flares of COPD can boost up in very cold, hot, or dry climates.
-During extreme worse weathers, people tend to experience coughing, wheezing, and shortness of breath at peaks.
-At the temperatures below 32 degrees Fahrenheit or above 90 degrees Fahrenheit breathing gets difficult.
-Heavy breezes or wind makes it really tuff to breath.
+During extreme worse weather, people tend to experience coughing, wheezing, and shortness of breath at peaks.
+At temperatures below 32 degrees Fahrenheit or above 90 degrees Fahrenheit breathing gets difficult.
+Heavy breezes or wind makes it really tuff to breathe.